draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_configuration.md

 Usage: This is an optimization that skips some expensive RedPawn analysis for log entries whose comparisons are unaffected by a colorized input.

+### `RedPawnInputGenerator.alwaysCreatePlusMinusOne`

+Value type: `<bool>`

+Status: Optional

+Default Value: `false`

+Usage: Force RedPawn to create +/- 1 variations to values it creates.
+When compare types (eg., less than, greater than) are available those can be used instead which creates less total testcases.
+When using standard AFL CMPLOG, this should be left as false because the compare types will be available.

 ### `RedPawnInputGenerator.useDirectTransform`